nodejs/node-eps/002-es6-modules.md

   // get a list of what this exports
   ExportEntry[] ExportEntries();

-  // cannot be called prior to Run() completing ModuleNamespace Namespace();
+  // can be called prior to Run(), but all entries will have values of undefined ModuleNamespace Namespace();

   // required prior to Run()